python/mypy/docs/source/error_codes.rst

 --------------------------------------------------------------------------------------------

 .. note::
    This error code is disabled by default.
-Use :option:`--disallow-untyped-decorators` to enable it.
+Use :option:`--disallow-untyped-decorators <mypy --disallow-untyped-decorators>` to enable it.

 If enabled with :option:`--disallow-untyped-decorators <mypy --disallow-untyped-decorators>` mypy generates an error if a typed function is wrapped by an untyped decorator